Home Nike Softball Oregon Hillsboro Nike Softball Camp at Portland State University

 Meadow McWhorter

-The 2023 season marks Head Coach Meadow McWhorter’s seventh season at the helm of the Portland State Softball program.
-She became just the fifth head coach since 1977 to lead the program after being hired as the head coach on July 7, 2016.
-McWhorter spent 14 years as the head coach at Mt.
-Hood Community College.
+Head Coach Meadow McWhorter enters her 10th season at the helm of the Portland State Softball program in 2026.
+She became just the fifth head coach since 1977 to lead the program after being hired on July 7, 2016.
+Prior to Portland State, McWhorter spent 14 years as the head coach at Mt.
+Hood Community College and was inducted into the NWAC Hall of Fame in July 2022.

 Meadow Mc Whorter